aimms/documentation/webui/mapV2-widget.rst

 Maps with multiple arc sets
 +++++++++++++++++++++++++++

 As mentioned in the beginning of this section, multiple arc sets may be added to the map.
-Suppose that in our example we may distinguish several subsets of the
+Suppose that in an example as ours we may distinguish several subsets of the
 Locations set: a (sub)set of Plants with index p, a s(sub)set of DistributionCenters with index d, and a subset of CustomerRegions with index r.
 Moreover, suppose our model contains two identifiers: PlantToDC_Flow(p,d) with product flow values from plants to distribution centers and DCtoRegion_Flow(d,r) with product flows from distribution centers to customer regions.
 In such a case, one could define a map widget with, eg 3 sets of nodes and 2 sets of arcs as follows: